-Joe remains active professionally serving as a board member for the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), a member of the Mediation Council of Illinois, and a member of the Southern California Mediation Association (SCMA).
+Joe remains active professionally serving as a board member for the Chicago, Illinois chapter of the Association for Conflict Resolution (ACR), a member of the Mediation Council of Illinois, the Pennsylvania Council of Mediators, the Southern California Mediation Association (SCMA) and the Academy of Professional Family Mediators.

-Equitable Mediation specializes in helping couples negotiate a fair settlement and divorce peacefully and cost-effectively - without lawyers.
+Equitable Mediation practices in New Jersey, Ilinois, California, Pennsylvania and New York and specializes in helping couples negotiate a fair settlement and divorce peacefully and cost-effectively - without lawyers.

 Both he and his wife are unhappy with the results and when they took the results to laywers, the lawyers immediately started fighting to change what the mediator had "decided" for them.
 This mediator charged a higher fee than you do and basically never "finished" any mediation.